OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:32

-Bela, the son of Beor, reigned in Edom, and the name of his city was Dinhabah.
+Bela, son of Beor, ruled in Edom, and the name of his city was Dinhabah.

 ## Genesis 36:33